JGLTechnologies/DPYS/README.md

 # DPYS

 ## <span style="color:dodgerblue;">The goal of DPYS is to make basic functionalities that every good bot needs easy to implement for beginners.</span>

+We are currently working on adding support for slash commands with disnake.

 [DPYS](https://jgltechnologies.com/dpys) is a library that makes functionalites such as warnings, curse filter, reaction roles, anti mute evade, and many more easy to add to your bot.
 All DPYS databases use the [aiosqlite library](https://aiosqlite.omnilib.dev/en/latest/).